chinesedfan/parrot-mocker-web/README.md

 ## Launch locally

-By default, the server is launched on port 8080.
+By default, the server is launched on main port 8080, and sub-ports 8442/8443.
+Sub-ports can be visited by http/https correspondingly.
+Because my https is self-certified, if your browser gives a warning, please continue to visit.

 ```sh
 node ./server/index.js